What Is First-Degree Sexual Assault?

 Sexual Activity

-The sexual activity you were forced to endure could have been sexual intercourse (penetration), sexual battery, touching of a sexual nature, or being forced to engage in sexual acts or perform sexual acts on your assailant.
+The forced sexual activity you were forced to endure could have been sexual intercourse (penetration), sexual battery, touching of a sexual nature, or being forced to engage in sexual acts or perform sexual acts on your assailant.

-Know that this activity is a crime.
-It does not matter who you are.
 Anyone can be a victim of sexual assault.
 Age, gender, and sexual orientation do not matter.
 And it does not matter who your assailant is.
 They could be a stranger or someone you know, and they could be the same gender as you or a different gender.

 Consent